 Chase and Barclays provide the same claim window, and also the same window in which to submit supporting documents.

-- Chase – Need to file a claim within 20 days of the delay, and all supporting documents supplied within 90 days.
+- Chase: File a claim within 20 days of the delay, and all supporting documents supplied within 90 days.

 To file a claim, either call your Benefits Administrator or visit the listed website.

-- Barclays – Call the Claims Administrator on 1-855-830-3721, and once supplied a claim number visit MyClaimsAgent.com to submit supporting documents.
+- Barclays: Call the Claims Administrator at 1-855-830-3721.
+After receiving a claim number, visit MyClaimsAgent.com to submit supporting documents.

 Final Thoughts

-Turning up at your destination only to find your bags have arrived elsewhere can be a real hassle.
-However, with the right credit card, you can have the cost of essential items reimbursed, reducing the out of pocket expense and taking the sting out of an unfortunate situation.
-Just be sure to call the Benefits Administrator to clarify exactly what's covered, as policies differ widely between cards, even cards from the same provider.
+Turning up at your destination to find out your luggage went on a different vacation is frustrating.
+With the right credit card, however, you can have the cost of essential items reimbursed, reducing the out-of-pocket expense and taking the sting out of an unfortunate situation.
+Just be sure to call your benefits administrator to clarify exactly what's covered, as policies differ widely between cards — even credit cards from the same provider.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.